 - The Lancer: In the anime.

-- Red Oni, Blue Oni: The Red to Jiro's Blue.
+- Red Oni, Blue Oni: The anime makes him the cocky red to Jiro's grounded blue.

-- Weaksauce Weakness: In the toku he's unable to fight during the night due to his need of solar energy.
+- Weaksauce Weakness: He's unable to fight well during the night due to his need of solar energy.

 - Chest Blaster: She shoots powerful beams from her...cones.